Esri/calcite-design-system/packages/calcite-components/src/components/action-pad/readme.md

 # calcite-action-pad

-For complete usage and implementation guidance for `calcite-action-pad`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/action-pad/).
+For comprehensive guidance on using and implementing `calcite-action-pad`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/action-pad/).

 <!-- Auto Generated Below -->